techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 If the first name-server in the set fails, the client may try the remainder, one by one if all are lame.

 In some cases the lameness is a result of non-authority or missing records, but in others the lame name-server is non-existent or unresponsive.
-In these cases, the client also has to wait for a time-out before trying the next or failing.
+In these cases, the client also has to wait for a time-out before trying the alternate NS, or failing.

 In summary, lame name-server delegations as compared to no delegation result in additional DNS traffic and a far greater time to respond for the client, with the same practical end outcome.

 In addition, the higher level parent zones that contain these useless and effectively invalid NS records are unnecessarily larger then needed.
 There is also a potential impact on any statistical data drawn from the parent zone(s).

 # How this Policy Addresses the Problem